graasp/graasp-plugin-subscriptions/README.md

 - Link a `Graasp` user to the default plan when created
 - Link a `Graasp` user with their current plan
 - Link a `Graasp` user with their corresponding `Stripe` customer
-- Link a `Graasp` user with their corresponding `Stripe` subscriptions
+- Link a `Graasp` user with their corresponding `Stripe` subscription

 Currently the `member_plan` table contains the following columns: